 General dentists offer several procedures, but their main focus is to treat the part of the tooth that is above the gum line.
 Endodontics is a specialty that focuses on diagnosing and treating problems inside the tooth.
 Like general dentists, endodontists complete dental school, but then receive an additional two to three years of training and education focusing on root canals, dental pulp, and dental pain.
-What is an endodontist?
-Endodontists are dental specialists who are highly trained in diagnosing and treating tooth pain and performing root canal treatments.
-An endodontist performs a variety of procedures involving the pulp or nerve of the teeth and the disorders associated with it.
+The American Association of Endodontists estimates that less than three percent of U.

+S. dentists are endodontists.
 After scheduling a consultation, the endodontist will recommend the most effective method of relieving pain while you wait for your appointment.
-In fact, the American Association of Endodontists estimates that less than three percent of U.S. dentists are endodontists.
 The endodontist will then cover the tooth with a crown that protects the empty space of the root and allows the individual to continue eating whatever they want.

 If the patient needs endodontic surgery, the endodontist will use anesthesia so that the patient does not feel any pain during the procedure.
 If the endodontist thinks there is any instability in the tooth, he or she will recommend that an implant be performed and that the existing tooth be removed.
 Discover how endodontists' advanced training, specialized techniques and superior technologies make them the best choice for root canal treatment to save your natural teeth.